-The IACUC is tasked to determine that...
-"The principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and has provided a written narrative description of the methods and sources, e.g., the Animal Welfare Information Center, used to determine that alternatives were not available."
-(9CFR, Part 2, Sec.
-2.31 (d) (1) (ii))
+Principal Investigators must consider alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and must provide a written narrative description in the animal use protocol of the methods and sources, e.g., the Animal Welfare Information Center, used to determine that alternatives were not available.

 There are two distinct purposes for the